Satellite Quantum Communications: Fundamental Bounds and Practical Security: Fundamental bounds for satellite quantum communications

 From the point of view of the generic quadrature $\hat{x}$ of the mode (i.e., position $\hat{q}$ or momentum $\hat{p}$), Eq.~(\ref{TLchannel}) corresponds to the following transformation

-where the additive noise variable $\xi_{\text{add}}$ can be written as $\xi_{\text{add}}=\sqrt{1-\tau}\hat{e}$, with $\hat{e}$ being the quadrature of an environmental thermal mode.
-Therefore, the overall process can be represented as an effective beam-splitter of transmissivity $\tau$ mixing the input mode of the transmitter with an environmental thermal mode which has $\bar{n}_{e}$ mean number of photons.
-At the output of the beam splitter, one mode is the one detected by the receiver, while the other mode goes back into the environment.
+where the additive-noise variable $\xi_{\text{add}}$ can be written as $\xi_{\text{add}}=\sqrt{1-\tau}\hat{e}$, and $\hat{e}$ is the quadrature of an environmental mode with $\bar{n}_{e}$ mean thermal photons.
+Therefore, the overall process can be represented as an effective beam-splitter of transmissivity $\tau$ mixing the input mode of the transmitter with an environmental thermal mode.
+At the output of the beam splitter, one mode is detected by the receiver, while the other mode goes back into the environment.

-In the worst-case scenario, one assumes that Eve controls the input environmental mode, so that it is assumed to be part of a TMSV state in her hands (which realizes a purification of the channel, unique up to local isometries on the environment).
+In the worst-case scenario, one assumes that the eavesdropper (Eve) controls the input environmental mode, so that the latter is part of a TMSV state in her hands (which realizes a purification of the channel, unique up to local isometries on the environment).
 One also assumes that all environmental modes after interaction are stored by Eve in a quantum memory to be subject to an optimal joint measurement.
 This active strategy is known as collective entangling-cloner attack and represents the most typical collective Gaussian attack~\cite{CollectiveATT}.
 According to Ref.~\cite{QKDpaper}, the relative entropy of entanglement suitably computed over the asymptotic Choi matrix of the thermal-loss channel $\mathcal{E}_{\tau,\bar{n}}$ provides an upper bound for its secret key capacity $K$.
 For each instantaneous channel $\mathcal{E} _{\tau,\bar{n}}$ describing the satellite link, we have $K(\mathcal{E} _{\tau,\bar{n}})\leq\Phi_{\tau,\bar{n}}$, where~\cite{QKDpaper}

 and we have set $h\left( x\right) :=(x+1)\log_{2}(x+1)-x\log_{2}x$.